About

 To catalyze a new field in global health delivery, an open-access, interdisciplinary body of knowledge needed to be produced, taught, and disseminated widely, and it had to be grounded in practice in developing settings and integrated within academia.
 Professor Porter's 2006 book, Redefining Health Care, imagines a health system focused on the value of health care–or, maximum social benefit per dollar spent.
 It was clear the new field in global health delivery should emphasize the value of health services, as opposed to the traditional focus on volume, access, and equity of services.

 Since its founding, Dr. Rebecca Weintraub has led and grown GHD as it has instructed thousands of students, ranging from law students to national HIV directors, in global health delivery using a unique curriculum and has published a growing collection of 45 open-access teaching case studies, each with an accompanying teaching note, online.
-For a decade, the team ran GHDonline where nearly 25,000 global health professionals exchanged millions of ideas about what works in health care delivery in online communities of practice.
+Seeing the lack of access to essential clinical information on the frontlines of care, GHD also began supporting clinicians in resource-limited settings with access to evidence-based clinical decision support tools.
+For a decade, the team also ran GHDonline, where nearly 25,000 global health professionals exchanged millions of ideas about what works in health care delivery in online communities of practice.